initbiz/initbiz.github.io/cumuluscore/index.md

 ## Terms explanation

 ### Frontend user / User
 Frontend users are managed by `RainLab.User` plugin.
-They can log in to your application and in most cases they will be your clients' accounts.
+They can log in to your application and in most cases, they will be your clients' accounts.
 See [RainLab.User documentation](https://octobercms.com/plugin/rainlab-user) for more info about this.

 By design, your clients' accounts have to have restricted access to the application functionality and data so that they do not see other clients' data (of course if you do not want to).

 ### Backend user / Admin

 Backend users / admins are developers or application owners.
-By design backend users have access to application panel and places like: registered users, their subscriptions, invoices, usage stats and so on.
+By design backend users have access to application panel and places like registered users, their subscriptions, invoices, usage stats and so on.

 ### Cluster